apptainer/singularity-userdocs/running_services.rst

        nginx

-This downloads the official nginx Docker container, converts it to a Singularity image, and tells it to run nginx when you start the instance.
+This downloads the official NGINX Docker container, converts it to a Singularity image, and tells it to run NGINX when you start the instance.
 Since we’re running a web server, we’re going to run the following commands as root.

 .. code-block:: singularity